DevOps-With-Brian/jasper-chat/README.md

 # Documentation
 You can visit [ReadTheDocs](https://jasper-chat.readthedocs.io/en/latest/) online or you can follow the steps below to generate them locally, most more in depth information is documented here.

+Most things below plus more in-depth information is located at the docs above which are also built from the `docs` dir.

 ## Building Docs Locally
 You can cd into the `docs` dir and setup a python venv and install the `requirements.txt` file from this dir and then do `make html` to generate these, this is just using the typical sphinx setup nothing crazy.